 Yes!
 We highly recommend you hire one of our VA disability lawyers.
 When rendering decisions, the VA puts considerable emphasis on a veteran’s military service treatment records (often referred to as STRs or SMRs).
 Unfortunately, many veterans’ service treatment records lack documentation of injuries sustained while in service, so the record lacks proof that the onset of the current condition started while on active duty status.
 Ourwill be able to help you gather evidence that proves your orthopedic injuries were caused by military service.

-Did the VA deny you benefits for residual joint issues such as arthritis, limitation of motion, painful motion or “secondary” problems caused by your service-connected conditions?
-If so, let VA Disability Group help so you can receive the benefits you deserve.
-Contact VA Disability Group online or call 1-844-VETLAWS (1-844-838-5297) for a free case evaluation.
+Were you denied VA disability benefits for residual joint issues such as arthritis, limitation of motion, painful motion, or “secondary” problems caused by your service-connected conditions?
+If so, let the VA Disability Group help so you can receive the VA benefits you deserve.
+To request a consultation with one of our VA disability lawyers in Kalamazoo, MI, call 1-844-VET-LAWS (1-844-838-5297).